yuh-zha/AlignScore/README.md

 **AlignScore-large**:
 https://huggingface.co/yzha/AlignScore/resolve/main/AlignScore-large.ckpt

+## Training
+The training scripts are in the `train.py` file.
+The following are the hyperparameters

+`seed`: the random seed for initialization

+`batch_size`: the batch size for training

+`epochs`: training epochs

+`devices`: which devices to train the metric, a list of GPU ids

+`base_model`: the backbone model of the metric, default RoBERTa-large

+`ckpt_save_path`: the path to save the checkpoint

+`training_sets`: the names of the training datasets

+## Benchmarking
+Our benchmark includes the TRUE and SummaC benchmark as well as several popular factual consistency evaluation datasets.
+Use `benchmark.py` to benchmark a metric on these benchmarks/datasets.
+The following are the parameters

+`evaluation_mode`: the evaluation mode, default `nli_sp`

+`ckpt_path`: the path to the saved checkpoint

+`base_model`: the name of the backbone model used to train the metric

+`device`: which device to run the metric, default `cuda:0`

+`tasks`: which tasks to run on, e.g., SummEval, QAGS-CNNDM, ...

 # Leaderboard
+We list the performance of AlignScore as well as other metrics here.

 | Rank | Metrics          | SummaC | TRUE | Other-Spearman | Average |
 | ---- | :--------------- | :----: | :--: | :------------: | :-----: |
 | 1    | AlignScore-large |  88.6  | 83.8 |      49.3      |  73.9   |